kkirsche/Online-Gift-Form/readme.md

 # Online Gift Form

 This gift form utilizes the HTML5 Boilerplate project to create a more successful payment option for users.
 This project focuses on the ease of use and adaptability among devices and orientations.

+###Please note that this repository does NOT contain the most up to date versions of the processform.php file for security reasons!

 ### Version 1.6
 #### [Demo](http://kkirsche.github.io/Online-Gift-Form/)